 Send tax-deductable gifts to: MCVET, 301 North High St., Baltimore, MD 21202Donate Now!

 Share, Tweet, IMessage, Chat, Skype your circle of friends and tell them about the work MCVET is doing within the Community.
 Tell others about our site and ask for their help in supporting our veterans and heros.

 Have your vehicle(s) cleaned.
-MCVET runs a seasonal car wash where you can get your car done inside and out for as little as $8.00.
+MCVET runs a seasonal car wash where you can get your car done inside and out - by hand - at an amazing price.
 That's a value!

 Be sure and visit the businesses and institutions that help keep us running.
 Visit our Sponsors page

 Contact your Baltimore City, county, state and federal elected officials to let them know you support the mission of MCVET.Watch Video

 As a Volunteer, you can help veterans in need re-connect with the community, making it a better place.